altocodenl/tagaway-mobile/tagaway/lib/readme.md

       }
 ```

 We remove the `pendingTags` key.
 Note we do this on disk as well, since that key needs to persist if the app is restarted.
+A drawback of not awaiting for the results of each tagging operation is that if there are any errors in the tagging, the pending tags will be lost.

 ```dart
       StoreService.instance.remove ('pendingTags:' + piv.id, 'disk');